matefriki/matefriki.github.io/_pages/about.md

 [Analyzing Intentional Behavior in Autonomous Agents under Uncertainty](https://doi.org/10.24963/ijcai.2023/42)
 </strong>
 in the International Joint Conference of Artificial Intelligence (IJCAI).

-I am also presenting an extended version of our paper
+I am also presenting an extended abstract version of our paper
 <strong>
 [Search-Based Testing of Reinforcement Learning](https://arxiv.org/abs/2205.04887)
 </strong>